D7460N/EASTER/README.md

-# Easter
+# Church Stage Performance MCP

+## EASTER 2025

-All things for Easter Pageant at IBC.
+All things for Easter Pageant 2025.